jsoma/data-studio-projects-2022/README.md

 **https://juliaingram.github.io**

 * Missing viewport meta tag in `<head>`, needed to tell browser it's responsive.
 Add `<meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no">`
-* Minimum font size should be 12px, enlarge text in Illustrator
-   * Text `February 2022` is too small at 10.4px
-   * Text `Scraping, Machine Learning, HTML, CSS` is too small at 10.4px
-   * Text `August 2021` is too small at 10.4px
-   * Text `Python, spreadsheets` is too small at 10.4px
-   * Text `December 2021` is too small at 10.4px
-   * Text `Web scraping, Mapbox GL JS` is too small at 10.4px
-   * Text `October 2021` is too small at 10.4px
-   * Text `Spreadsheets, SEC filings` is too small at 10.4px
-   * Text `July 2020` is too small at 10.4px
-   * Text `Public records requests, spreadsheets` is too small at 10.4px
-   * Text `February 2022` is too small at 10.4px
-   * Text `Python, Datawrapper` is too small at 10.4px
-   * Text `February 2022` is too small at 10.4px
-   * Text `Python, plotnine/ggplot, Tableau` is too small at 10.4px
-   * Text `August 2020` is too small at 10.4px
-   * Text `Public records` is too small at 10.4px
-   * Text `August 2018` is too small at 10.4px
-   * Text `Public records` is too small at 10.4px
-   * Text `August 2019` is too small at 10.4px
-   * Text `On the ground reporting, photo/video` is too small at 10.4px
-   * Text `February 2019` is too small at 10.4px
-   * Text `Public records` is too small at 10.4px
-   * Text `August 2019` is too small at 10.4px
-   * Text `Explanatory reporting` is too small at 10.4px
-   * Text `October 2021` is too small at 10.4px
-   * Text `On the ground reporting, photo/video` is too small at 10.4px
-   * Text `December 2021` is too small at 10.4px
-   * Text `Datawrapper` is too small at 10.4px
-   * Text `May 2021` is too small at 10.4px
-   * Text `Public records` is too small at 10.4px

 **https://juliaingram.github.io/citibike/**